 When matter is subjected to extreme conditions of temperature, pressure, or magnetic field, it can present new physical and chemical properties, for example, changing from conductor to insulator, from magnetic to non-magnetic, and vice versa.

-The EMA beamline will make it possible to carry out experiments on samples of materials subjected to extreme conditions.
+The EMA beamline makes it possible to carry out experiments on samples of materials subjected to extreme conditions.
 The study of matter in these conditions allows investigating new materials with characteristics that do not exist under normal conditions.
 This is the case, for example, of superconducting materials, capable of conducting electrical currents without resistance, with the potential to revolutionize the transmission and storage of energy.

 Manacá-de-cheiro is the name given to the tree of the Solanaceae family, found in the Brazilian Atlantic Forest.
 It is always surrounded by the manacá butterfly, an insect whose larvae only feed on the leaves of that plant.